narenchandrak/Microservice/Container-Management/Kubernetes/kubernetes-lab/kubernetes-dashboard/README.md

 Installation:

-Step 1 - Create certificate
+Step 1 - Create self-sign certificate

 openssl can manually generate certificates for your cluster.